dlevs/vscode-regex-robin/README.md

 ![Animated gif showing a code comment that has a link that can be clicked](assets/usage.gif)

-In the above example, we're using:
+The above example uses:

 - The tree view to display the matches in the sidebar
 - The "link" feature to create clickable links for issues
 - Custom styling to highlight the matches
 - The `inlineReplacement` feature to hide the URL of the markdown link

-More examples are documented in the [example configuration](./test/extension-test-workspace.code-workspace).
+More examples are documented in the [example configuration](./test/extension-test-workspace.code-workspace), as well as the "templates" feature for reusing complex regex patterns.

 ### Rule precedence